HritikBhat/FileTree/README.md

 # FileTree
-A simple non-binary tree algorithm purely written by me.
+A simple non-binary tree algorithm written by me.